Using the shell (Terminal) in Mac OS X

 This was the first Mac OS X article I wrote, but you'll find a good number of other Mac related articles here now.

 can get a very complete and basic introduction from Take Control of the Mac Command Line with Terminal.
 That's an

 Why use Terminal (the shell) at all?

-Many Mac OS X users won't have any need to use the Unix shell that underlies their graphical interface.
-Some will likely disdain the very idea, but for those adventurous enough to try it, a whole new world awaits.
+Many Mac OS X users will not have any need to use the Unix shell that underlies their graphical interface.
+They are missing out.

 The shell is accessed through the Terminal program, which you

 This section only applies to older versions of Mac OS X.